Rangers vs. Tigers Player Props Betting Odds

 Greene Stats

-- Greene has nine doubles, three triples, five home runs, 21 walks and 18 RBI (58 total hits).
-He has swiped six bases.
+- Greene has nine doubles, three triples, five home runs, 21 walks and 18 RBI (60 total hits).
+He's also stolen six bases.

-- Greene will look for his eighth straight game with a hit in this contest.
-During his last 10 outings he is batting .300 with three doubles, a triple, two home runs, nine walks and three RBI.
+- Greene will look for his ninth straight game with a hit in this contest.
+In his last 10 outings he is batting .300 with three doubles, a triple, a home run, eight walks and two RBI.

 Greene Recent Games